Endominus/Lieutenant/tasklist.md

     - power,
     - toughness,
   - Sort by name and cmc, ascending and descending
+  - Automatically filter by ~~deck color~~ and commander legality(?).
 - View deck info.
   - Include ~~mana curve~~, color groups, ~~type breakdowns~~
-  - Determine the number of "real" cards in deck and warn if that is too high.
+  - Determine the number of "real" cards in deck and warn if that is too high or low.
+  - Warn the user of any illegal cards(?)
+- Update the card database with new sets
+-

-1.1 Features
+# 1.1 Feature List
 - In DbView, highlight cards already in deck.
 - Add setting to automatically load into most recent deck.
-- Get deck pricing. (see Scryfall?).
-Include as property of Deck struct with date retrieved.
+- ~~Get deck pricing. (see Scryfall?).
+Include as property of Card row with date retrieved.~~
+  - Do this in the background.
+- ~~Quick change tags~~
+- Resize DeckStat for different form factors.
+- "Basics" list for each color combo.
+- Filter history, same as with a shell.

+# 2.0 Feature List
+- Deck notes?

 tags should be applied to castable spells only (i.e. not transformed)?